 This Peruvian lunchtime special is fantastically accompanied by a light bodied and lower alcohol Champagne.
 If the Ceviche is a spicy one, a Champagne that is on the sweeter side might be preferred.
 The acidity of the Champagne really platforms the many and varied flavours of the Ceviche.
 The cycle of imbibing Champagne while ingesting ceviche is really very pleasant, with the alternating flavours bouncing off of each other.
 You will probably be eating Ceviche at lunch time, in which case a singular glass of Champagne alongside such an invigorating dish, should prevent any post-lunch lethargy.

 Although the idea of raw beef might have you reaching for a light, juicy red wine, the extra acidity of a Rosé Champagne, combined with the carbonation, can make for a really wonderful pairing.
 Lean meat can still feel slightly fatty when raw, hence the benefit of opting for a drink with enough acidity and bite to cut through.
 Given that Steak Tartare is often heavily seasoned and condiments like Worcester and Tabasco sauce appearing alongside the dish, you might want to opt for a sweeter Rosé Champagne where possible.

-1. A non-mover: Champagne and Oysters are a classic, and they’re a classic for a reason.
-To get this pairing spot on, you have to select the oysters and wine carefully.
+Champagne and Oysters are an all time classic, and it would be rude for them not to feature on this list.
+To get the pairing spot on though, you have to select the oysters and wine carefully.
 The oysters should be raw and as fresh as you can get them (they are in season during months containing a letter ‘r’).
 The minerality of raw oysters is beautifully accented by the fine bubbles and subtle acidity commonly found in a fine Brut Champagne.